darkdong/DarkModel/README.md

 # DarkModel
-A lightweight Swift library that create Model from JSON automaticcaly by introspection.
+A lightweight Swift library that create Model from JSON automatically by introspection.

 ## Requirements
 iOS 8.0, Swift 3.1